Harold C. Simmons Comprehensive Cancer Center

 SCCC facility dog, Tia, and Support Services team

-At Harold C. Simmons Comprehensive Cancer Center, we're excited for you to meet Tia, our affectionate facility dog who brings a comforting presence wherever she goes.
-The 1-year-old golden Lab is a licensed registered service dog working full time at the center to offer emotional support and assist in any way she can.
+The Harold C. Simmons Comprehensive Cancer Center is excited for you to meet Tia, our affectionate facility dog.
+The 2-year-old golden Lab has a comforting presence wherever she goes, and she works full time at the center to offer emotional support and assist in any way she can.

 Tia is always eager to lend a helping paw, whether it’s picking up a dropped item, retrieving a fallen cane, or pulling a wheelchair.
 She has extensive training to handle a variety of simple tasks.
 She can even provide a steadying force for those who need a little extra stability when standing.

-Studies show that having a visit with a facility dog significantly decreases anxiety and improves relaxation for patients, especially during their during chemotherapy/ immunotherapy infusion visits.
-Simmons’ patients have found solace in Tia’s gentle manner, and many look forward to their visits with her as a bright spot in their day.
-Her ability to sense when someone needs a bit of extra love is truly remarkable.
-Under the guidance of her handlers, Tia offers hugs, places her front legs in laps for comfort, and responds to anxious behaviors, ensuring our patients and their families can absorb her calming strength.
+Studies show that interacting with a facility dog significantly decreases anxiety and improves relaxation for patients, especially during their chemotherapy/ immunotherapy infusion visits.
+Patients have found solace in Tia’s gentle manner, and many look forward to her visit as a bright spot in their day.
+Under the guidance of her handlers, Tia offers hugs, places her front legs in laps for comfort, and responds to anxious behaviors, ensuring that our patients and their families can absorb her calming strength.

 SCCC Facility Dog

-Tia is also an integral part of our support services.
-She participates in group activities as well as one-on-one interactions.
-She is trained in diverse settings, so you may also see her outside the cancer center at nursing homes or community events.
-Her playful nature and love for belly scratches and rope toys create some normalcy and joy, which is especially beneficial for our younger patients.
+Tia is an integral part of our supportive care.
+She is trained to serve in diverse settings, from group activities and one-on-one interactions to spending time outside the cancer center at nursing homes and community events.
+Tia’s playful nature and love for belly scratches and rope toys brings a sense of normalcy and joy.
 Through her work with the Young Adult Cancer Support program and the Families Connected program, Tia helps to foster a nurturing community where patients and their families can connect, share, and heal together.

-To request a visit with Tia at a future appointment, please contact Alex Huffman, LCSW, OSW-C at SCCCSupport@UTSouthwestern.edu.
+To request a visit with Tia at a future appointment, please contact Supportive Care at SCCCSupport@UTSouthwestern.edu.